-Whether you’re new to fencing or just wanting to read more about it, here is a list of important links:
+Whether you’re new to fencing or just want to read more about it, here is a list of important links

-United States Fencing Association, the governing body of fencing in the country.
+United States Fencing Association, the governing body of fencing in the USA.

 Fencing.net, the leading online guide to the world of fencing.